On the toplogical computation of K4 of the Gaussian and Eisenstein integers: Introduction

 \subsection{Statement of results}

 Let $R$ be the ring of integers of a number field $F$.
-The goal of this paper is the explicit computation of the torsion in the algebraic $K$-groups $K_{4} (R)$ for $R$ one of two special imaginary quadratic examples: the \emph{Gaussian integers} $\Z[i]$ and the \emph{Eisenstein integers} $\Z[\rho]$, where $i := \sqrt{-1}$ and $\rho := (1+\sqrt{-3})/2$.
-Our work is in the spirit of Lee--Szczarba \cite{LS_Hom_Cohom, LS4, LS3_fortyeight}, Soul\'e \cite{SouleSL3, soule-3torsion}, and Elbaz-Vincent--Gangl--Soul{\'e} \cite{EGS_quelques, PerfFormModGrp} who treated $K_N(\Z)$, and Staffeldt \cite{k3gauss} who investigated $K_{3}(\Z[i])$.
+Only very few cases are known where the algebraic $K$-group $K_4(R)$ has been explicitly computed, the first such $K_4(\Z)$ having been determined as recently as 2000 by Rognes \cite{RognesK4}, building on work of Soul\'e \cite{soule-3torsion}.
+The goal of this paper is the explicit topological computation of the torsion (away from $2$ and $3$) in the groups $K_{4} (R)$ for $R$ one of two special imaginary quadratic examples: the \emph{Gaussian integers} $\Z[i]$ and the \emph{Eisenstein integers} $\Z[\rho]$, where $i := \sqrt{-1}$ and $\rho := (1+\sqrt{-3})/2$.
+Our work is in the spirit of Lee--Szczarba \cite{LS_Hom_Cohom, LS4, LS3_fortyeight}, Soul\'e \cite{SouleSL3}, and Elbaz-Vincent--Gangl--Soul{\'e} \cite{EGS_quelques, PerfFormModGrp} who treated $K_N(\Z)$ for small $N$, and Staffeldt \cite{k3gauss} who investigated $K_{3}(\Z[i])$.
 As in these works, the first step is to compute the cohomology of $\GL_n( R)$ for $n\leq N+1$; information from this computation is then assembled into information about the $K$-groups following the program in \S \ref{ss:quillen}.
-From these computations we derive our first main result (Theorem \ref{boundedprimes}).
+Using these computations we show the following (Theorem \ref{boundedprimes}):